emubi50/oasencrawler/README.md

   - **Empty Fields**: Nothing happens.
   - **Dangers**: May cause damage to the character.
   - **Wells**: Restore health points.
   - **Relics**: Collect to win the game.
+  - **Hunter**: An enemy hunting down the character.
 - Player character with:
   - Health points (starting at 5).
   - Relic points (starting at 0).
+  - 3 addition attributes (to be determined).
   - Movable on the grid with user input.
 - Console-based visualization of the game world and character position.
 - Endgame conditions:
   - Win by collecting all relics.
+(Game 1)
   - Lose by losing all health points.
+  - Lose by getting caught by the Hunter.

-##Planned Features
+## Planned Features
 - Enemies that chase the player.
-- Increasing difficulty as relics are collected
+- Increasing difficulty as relics are collected.
 - Additional character atrributes and items for enhanced gameplay.